POLICY FOR THE DEFINITION AND COORDINATION OF THE IBERDROLA GROUP AND FOUNDATIONS OF CORPORATE ORGANISATION

-Therefore, essential premises for this Policy are the differentiation of the functions corresponding to the Company, as a holding company of the Group, domiciled in Biscay and with Spanish nationality, from the country subholding companies established in the various territories in which the Group does business, and the head of business companies, whether Spanish or foreign.
+Therefore, essential premises for this Policy are the differentiation of the functions corresponding to the Company, as the holding company of the Group, domiciled in Biscay and with Spanish nationality, from the country subholding companies established in the territories in which the companies of the Group do business, and the head of business companies, whether Spanish or foreign.

-All of them share the principles reflected in the Purpose and Values of the Iberdrola group and in the Code of Ethics and conceive of the social dividend as the direct, indirect or induced contribution of value of its activities for all Stakeholders, particularly through its contribution to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations.
+All of them share the principles reflected in the Purpose and Values of the Iberdrola Group and in the Code of Ethics and conceive of the social dividend as the direct, indirect or induced contribution of value of their activities for their Stakeholders, particularly through their contribution to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN).

-The corporate organisation of the Group, which forms an essential part of the Governance and Sustainability System, is comprised of:
+The structure of the Group, which is an essential part of the Governance and Sustainability System, is comprised of:

-a) the Company, which is configured as a holding company, the main function of which is to act as the entity owning the equity stakes in the country subholding companies.
+a) the Company, which is configured as a listed holding company, the main function of which is to act as the entity owning the equity stakes in the country subholding companies;

-b) the country subholding companies, which in turn group together the equity stakes in the Group's head of business companies.
+b) the country subholding companies, which in turn group together the equity stakes in the head of business companies; and

 c) the head of business companies.